-Anyone who reads this site probably knows my position on rate errors, which is to say I think it’s wrong to take advantage of someone else’s mistake, even if it’s made by a big travel company.
+Anyone who reads this site probably knows my position on rate errors, which is to say I think it’s wrong to take advantage of someone else’s mistake, even if a big travel company makes it.

 So you can imagine how dismayed I was when I got a call from Howard Steinberg, who owns several Budget car rental franchises in the United States.
 Not only had one of his customers exploited a rate error, he says, but I had helped the traveler do it.

 Well, to get up to speed on this story, here’s the Q&A column that started it all.
 It involved a reader named Brandon Chase who had received a mysterious phone call from Budget’s auditing department, notifying him of a billing error.
 Budget re-charged his credit card $85, apparently not giving him a discount it had promised.

 I scolded Budget in the column for going back on its word.
 But it turns out I didn’t have the whole story.
 Even though I had contacted Budget, its only response was to offer the customer a refund.
 Otherwise, it had nothing to say.
 (I’ll have more on Budget’s silence and the meaning of it in a moment.)

 Steinberg called to fill in the gaps.
 As it turns out, Chase hadn’t negotiated any discount rate with the Budget Kansas City location when he rented his car, he told me.

 “When Mr. Chase returned the vehicle, our rental agent erroneously entered the returning mileage of 8,727 into the discount field on the return rental agreement,” Steinberg says.
 “This error by our rental agent generated a total credit to Mr. Chase of $104.69 — $87.27 of time and mileage charges, $9.69 in airport concession fee, and $7.73 in sales tax.
 Mr. Chase was not entitled to this credit and he only received the credit because of our counter agent’s error.”

 During a routine audit, the Kansas City location caught the mistake.